raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

 What if we are doing the bringup of the chip, i.e. testing boot / reset ?
 You won't get any printf at that stage.

 Stating that you can always debug using printf is absurd to the extent that, if you have access to a form of printf, you are potentially running your code in an environment like the Arduino framework.
-I can guarantee you that the people that developped this framework had some form of probe to debug the chip.
+I can guarantee you that the people that developed this framework had some form of probe to debug the chip.
 When their programming and verification was done, they designed a board without this interface and sold it to you.

-Comming back to the previous statement.
+Coming back to the previous statement.

 This barely works for simple software, at the cost of bisecting the code, but becomes a nightmare when you deploy complex software that, for example, does memory allocation.